Before you Arrive

 How will I meet people and make friends?

 It won't take you long to make friends, but whilst you settle in, we will organise events designed to help you meet your classmates and build new friendships.
 There are also many societies you can join to meet people with similar interests to you.
+Hear from some international students who are already settled into university life, as they tell you some of the struggles they overcame when studying abroad.

 Will I be able to find food from my home country?